 Public Use Computing

-Public computing areas include the WebExpress area with three stand-up use computers, stack catalog machines, with eight computers on all three floors of the library, and a community / affiliated user area consisting of three computers.
+Public computing areas include the WebExpress area with three stand-up use computers, stack catalog machines, with eight computers on all three floors of the library.
 The WebExpress and stack catalog machines provide access to Online Libraries of the USF System Catalogs, the NetID system, and USF based web pages.

 While the Nelson Poynter Memorial Library is open to the public, the primary mission is to serve the students, faculty, and other members of the University of South Florida St. Petersburg (USFSP) community.
-Members of the general public are welcome to use the designated community use computers of the library as guests, as well as the WebExpress and Library Catalog Access computers, as long as they abide by the library's rules of conduct and do not interfere with the access for or service to the USFSP community.
+Members of the general public are welcome to use the WebExpress and Library Catalog Access computers, as long as they abide by the library's rules of conduct and do not interfere with the access for or service to the USFSP community.

 For open Internet and email use, please visit a public library.